aws-samples/ssm-automation-custom-ad-domain-join-unjoin/README.md

 }
 ```

-With the exception of the parameters from the Systems Manager Parameter Store, the PowerShell script should be familiar to any admin who leverages PowerShell AD cmdlets to execute domain join activities.
+With the exception of the secret, the PowerShell script should be familiar to any admin who leverages PowerShell AD cmdlets to execute domain join activities.
 There are **exit codes** specific to Systems Manager that allow the Automation runbook to identify failures during the domain join or unjoin process.
 Without the exit codes, a failed domain join, for example, may still be marked as **Success** despite not having been added to an AD domain.
 Learn more about exit codes by visiting [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/command-exit-codes.html).

-NOTE: the PowerShell can be customized as needed.
-Also, AD credentials are currently stored as parameters in Systems Manager Parameter Store.
-However, customers can choose to store these credentials as secrets in AWS Secrets Manager.
-To learn more about Secrest Manager, visit the [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)
+> The PowerShell can be customized as needed and provided as-is.
+Testing in your environment is required to confirm proper functionality within your AD environment!

 ## Security